 Tuition & Stipends

-The Elon Master of Arts in Higher Education’s tuition cost for the cohort enrolling in fall 2018 is $14,400 per year, with a significant amount of funding for scholarships available for qualified applicants.
+The Elon Master of Arts in Higher Education’s tuition cost for the cohort enrolled in fall 2018 is $14,400 per year, with a significant amount of funding for scholarships awarded to qualified applicants.
+The university will establish the tuition cost in early 2019 for the cohort entering fall 2019.
 Scholarships range from $2,000 up to the full cost of tuition.
 Every student admitted to the program will be given full consideration for a scholarship.
 No separate application is necessary to be considered.
 There will be no tuition increases for the second year of this two-year program and the scholarship will automatically renew if the student meets the GPA requirement for their scholarship.
-Every student who meets all requirements for final admittance will have a paid graduate apprenticeship (GA) in a campus program or department.
-The apprenticeship will be for the two-year duration of the program, not including summers.
-Stipends each year are $15,000, except for Residence Life GAs whose stipends are $12,000 with room and meal plan (300 meal block and 200 food dollars for fall and spring semesters).
-Stipends are paid on a prorated monthly basis.
 Students may also apply for federal financial aid, if eligible.
-Finally, the program provides funding for students’ study abroad experiences (approximately $4,000), a national conference ($2,000), and transportation and lodging for a four-day tour of colleges and universities ($500).

 Process & Timeline for Awarding of Scholarships